Fishing for Walleye

 Unlike fishermen, walleye don't read the "how-to" books and are often found in some unusual locations at unusual times.
 It often pays to "think out of the box" when traditional methods or locations don't produce.

 So, if you haven't tried fishing for walleye, this season would be a good time to give it a try.
 For more information on waters to try view Places to Fish.
-Please also review the Statewide Angling Regulations and also make sure you check the Special Regulations by County section of your Freshwater Fishing guide as many waters have special walleye regulations.
+Please also review the Statewide Angling Regulations (leaving DEC website to official Fishing Regulations Guide vendor website) and also make sure you check the Special Regulations by County (leaving DEC website to official Fishing Regulations Guide vendor website) section of your Freshwater Fishing guide as many waters have special walleye regulations.
 Good luck fishing!